AviAgarwal27/election-blog/content/post/2024-10-07-post-5-state-level-predictions/index.md

 </table>

 This model saw Harris winning Michigan, Nevada, Wisconsin, and Pennsylvania which would push her over 270 and result in her wining the presidency.
-The adjusted R-squared was less that 0.5 suggesting this model does not account for much of the variance in state electionS.
+The adjusted R-squared was less that 0.5 suggesting this model does not account for much of the variance in state elections.

 <table style="border-collapse:collapse; border:none;">
 <caption style="font-weight: bold; text-align:left;">2024 Democrat Two Party Vote Share via Linear Model in Swing States</caption>